GrammAcc/linearmoney/documentation/md/linear_money_model.md

 \[ \langle u,r \rangle = (6 \cdot 1.0 + 500 \cdot 0.004 + 20 \cdot 0.4) = (6 + 2 + 8) = 16 \]

-Okay, this works, but now our result is just an abstract number, so we've lost our ability to encode the fact that this is a concrete number that represents 16 EUR and not just 16.
+This works, but now our result is only an abstract number, so we've lost our ability to encode the fact that this is a concrete number that represents 16 EUR and not only 16.

 To solve that, we can multiply the result of the dot product calculation with the basis vector $e_k$ that corresponds to the target currency since that vector is all 0s except